A Guardian’s Grandson

 successor, Fr Colin Stephenson.
 This was a charismatic man and a gifted raconteur.
 His ability to

-tell stories was extraordinary and he would recount these
+tell stories was extraordinary and he would recount these tales during evenings which we spent

-drinks or dinner.
-He told us a story of going to London and
+with him either for drinks or dinner.
+He told us a story of going to London and collecting a statue of

-collecting a statue of St Agatha and returning with her laid in
+St Agatha and returning with her laid in the back of his car

-the back of his car covered by a sheet.
-He stopped at a
+covered by a sheet.
+He stopped at a service station

-service station somewhere to refuel and only later realised
+somewhere to refuel and only later realised that the feet of

-that the feet of the statue were exposed to anyone who
+the statue were exposed to anyone who might care to look.

-might care to look.
-Was it a murder that had been committed
+Was it a murder that had been committed by a dog-collared

-by a dog-collared individual or was that someone sleeping a
+individual or was that someone sleeping a good night off?
+It

-good night off?
-It all sounds a bit prosaic written like this; at
+all sounds a bit prosaic written like this; at the time I

-right!!) after he either fell or was pushed into a well in the African Desert during the Second War.
-I
+either fell or was pushed into a well in the African Desert

-cannot think that I have imagined this.
+during the Second War.
+I cannot think that I have imagined

 We all knew the Sister in Charge of the hospice very well, well enough for the elder members of